AnomalyInnovations/serverless-bundle/README.md

   This plugin uses [eslint-config-strongloop](https://github.com/strongloop/eslint-config-strongloop).
 You can override this by placing your own `.eslintrc.json` with the rules you'd like to use.
 If you'd like to ignore specific files, you can use a `.eslintignore` file.

+### Thanks

+This plugin would not be possible without the amazing [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin and the ideas and code from [Create React App](https://www.github.com/facebook/create-react-app).

 ---

 This plugin is maintained by [Anomaly Innovations](https://anoma.ly).